rust-lang/book/src/ch03-01-variable-bindings-and-mutability.md

 PROD: END BOX

-The error includes the message `re-assigment of immutable variable` because the program tried to assign a second value to the `x` variable.
+The error tells us that the cause of the error is `re-assigment of immutable variable`, because we tried to assign a second value to the immutable `x` variable.

-Getting compile-time errors when your code attempts to change a value that it previously said was immutable is important because this very situation can lead to bugs.
-If one part of your code operates on an assumption that a value it's operating on will never change, and another part of your code changes that value, it's possible that the first code won't do what it was designed to do.
+It's important that we get compile-time errors when we attempt to change a value that we previously said was immutable because this very situation can lead to bugs.
+If one part of our code operates on an assumption that a value will never change, and another part of our code changes that value, it's possible that the first part of the code won't do what it was designed to do.
-Especially when the second piece of code only changes the value _sometimes_, this cause of bugs can be difficult to track down after the fact.
+This cause of bugs can be difficult to track down after the fact, especially when the second piece of code only changes the value _sometimes_.

-In Rust, our code can know that a value our code assumes won't change really won't change, because the compiler is enforcing that guarantee for us.
+In Rust, we can trust that a value we say won't change really won't change, because the compiler is enforcing that guarantee for us.
 When reading and writing code, we don't have to keep track in our head how and where a value might change.
 This can make code easier to reason about.

-Mutability is really useful, though!
-Bindings are immutable only by default;
-you can make them mutable by adding `mut` in front of the variable name.
-In addition to telling the compiler it should allow this value to be changed, it conveys intent to future readers of the code and says that other parts of the code will be changing this value.
+Mutability can be really useful, though!
+Bindings are immutable only by default; you can make them mutable by adding `mut` in front of the variable name.
+In addition to allowing this value to be changed, it conveys intent to future readers of the code by indicating that other parts of the code will be changing this value.

 For example, change the program you just wrote to the following: